 To address this gap, four years ago the faculty from materials engineering and liberal arts at the University of Florida began working with the Materials Research Society.
 We wanted to put together a new course on “materials.”

 Why did we choose materials?
 Because everything is made of them, every discipline studies them and they are tangible (quite literally) to the average freshman.
-Students discuss how materials benefit global trade and communication.

 After all, grade school students still learn about the Stone, Bronze, and Iron ages.
 The Industrial and Information revolutions revolved around new uses for steel, aluminum, and silicon.
 The human past has been shaped by harnessing and consuming materials and energy.